yatwang7/Sentiment_Analysis/README.md

 ## 🧱 Roadmap (nice-to-haves)

-* Add **dept/course inputs** to the UI; include them in search queries.
+* Add more search filters to the UI; include them in search queries.
 * Add **semantic relevance** (Sentence-BERT) to avoid name collisions.
 * Visualize distribution with **Chart.js** (positive/neutral/negative bars).
-* Cache per-query results to reduce API calls.
 * Export CSV/JSON from the UI.

 ---